-In the past, Professor Cameron has served on the Board of Directors for the Society for Benefit-Cost Analysis.
 She has been an Associate Editor for the Journal of Environmental Economics and Management and the American Journal of Agricultural Economics.
-She has also served on the Editorial Boards of the Review of Environmental Economics and Policy and the Journal of Benefit-Cost Analysis, and as an Advisory Editor for the Journal of Risk and Uncertainty.
+She has served on the Editorial Boards of the Review of Environmental Economics and Policy and the Journal of Benefit-Cost Analysis, as an Advisory Editor for the Journal of Risk and Uncertainty, and as a member of the Editorial Committee for the Annual Review of Resource Economics.

 In addition to her academic appointment, Professor Cameron has served in a policy advising capacity on the Science Advisory Board of the U.S. Environmental Protection Agency, both on the Environmental Economics Advisory Committee and as chair of the of the U.S. EPA’s Advisory Council on Clean Air Compliance Analysis.
 (The “Council” was a committee of the Agency’s Science Advisory Board that monitored the EPA’s congressionally mandated benefit-cost analysis of the Clean Air Act.)